lupyuen/lupyuen.github.io/src/ci.md

 _What about other NuttX Targets?
 Arm64, RISC-V, Xtensa, ..._

-Every Pull Request will trigger __24 Jobs for Continuous Integration__, all executing concurrently...
+Every Pull Request will trigger __24 Jobs for Continuous Integration__, all compiling concurrently...

 - __Arm32 Targets:__ arm-01, arm-02, arm-03, ...